scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Release status

-5/14/2018: Uitgebracht voor automatische upgrade en downloaden.
+5/14/2018: uitgebracht voor automatische upgrade en downloaden.

 ### <a name="new-features-and-improvements"></a>Nieuwe functies en verbeteringen